 Best free career advice websites

 With so much information online, it can be tough to identify the best career advice websites.
-I spend a ton of time reading about career development including job search advice, so here are five of my favorites (alphabetized rather than ranked):
+I spend a ton of time reading about career development including job search advice, so here are five of my favorites (alphabetized rather than ranked).
+These sites are generous with free advice, and they also offer fee-based services and products.

-Of all the people who give career advice online, former recruiter Donna Svei is someone where my consistent reaction is, "Yes, I agree with her!"
-Svei's specialty is writing resumes and LinkedIn profiles to help job seekers maximize how well their marketing materials serve to open employment doors for them.
+My consistent reaction to Donna Svei’s career advice is, "Yes, I agree with her!"
+Svei is a former recruiter whose specialties are writing executive resumes and LinkedIn profiles.
+She helps job seekers maximize how well their marketing materials serve to open employment doors for them.

 CareerBliss is an online career community with the goal of helping people find happiness in their workplace and career.
-They are an information hub for employers, job seekers, and recruiters.
+It’s an information hub for employers, job seekers, and recruiters.

-They maintain a job board with 8 million job listings, 4 million salary comparisons, and millions of company reviews written by employees.
-They are known for their “Bliss-Score,” an evaluation of job satisfaction, pay scale, and overall employee satisfaction.
+The site offers a job board with 8 million job listings, 4 million salary comparisons, millions of company reviews written by employees, and a “Bliss-Score,” an evaluation of job satisfaction, pay scale, and overall employee satisfaction.

 Hannah Morgan, aka, Career Sherpa, is a nationally recognized author and speaker and job search strategist.
 Career Sherpa’s mission is to educate professionals on the new rules of proactive and strategic job search through the website’s articles and presentations.
 Career Sherpa helps job seekers with advice on resumes, online visibility and personal branding.